Homepage / Bullion Coins: Mexican Libertads / 1 oz. Mexican Silver Libertad

 The "Winged Victory" Angel design is the focus of the reverse side of the 1 oz.
 Mexican Silver Libertad.

-The 1 oz.
-Mexican Silver Libertads do not have a face value.
+Note: The 1 oz.
+Mexican Silver Libertad is legal tender, but it lacks a face value.

 Coin Photo courtesy of SD Bullion